mskeegan01/GreenCampus/README.md

 For example:

-Vitamin C
+Vitamin C,
-Provitamin A (Antioxidants)
+Provitamin A (anti-oxidant),
 Amount of Fibre

 Further, we developed a farming-box which offers perfect conditions for any edible plants to grow quicker than under normal conditions.
 Besides, we are able to harvest already after 3 weeks instead of 5 weeks and in a higher amount.